ChrisM09/FrausDNS/README.md

 *Selected Interface*: Network interface that will have its DNS Server Search Order affected.

 After modifying the options to the user's preferences, then press the *Start Server* button.

+### Captured Requests

+This tab shows all DNS requests that are made by the local machine.
+Includes a console output window to show messages from the application.

 ### While Running